 Call for Proposals

 Graduate Student Annual Webinar

-The student chapter that sponsors the webinar will be responsible for facilitating the webinar and providing the necessary technology.
+The student chapter that sponsors the webinar will be responsible for facilitating the webinar and sponsoring the necessary technology.
 In keeping with RSA’s goal of creating more opportunities for graduate student collaboration and conversation across campuses throughout the year, the webinar must be made available to all RSA student members.
-RSA will assist with promoting the event, which would ideally take place in the first quarter of 2014, in advance of the RSA Conference in San Antonio.
+RSA will assist with promoting the event, which would ideally take place in the second quarter of 2015.

-Selected proposals will be notified by mid-December 2013.
-Questions may be directed to Kendall Gerdes (email@example.com) and Jennie Keohane (firstname.lastname@example.org).
+Selected proposals will be notified by February 28, 2015.
+Questions may be directed to Katherine Lind and Sarah Frank at firstname.lastname@example.org.